votca/votca/csg/share/doc/reference.rst

 csgapps
 -------

 Extra user-contibuted applications based on the csg application class, that aren't needed for the normal workflows.
-Installable with ``-DBUILD_CSGAPPS=ON``.
+Installable with ``-DINSTALL_CSGAPPS=ON``.

 csg_fluctuations
 ^^^^^^^^^^^^^^^^